Assistant Professor of Law & Litigation Director, Korematsu Center for Law & Equality

 A graduate of NYU School of Law and McGill University, Professor Garden also spent several years in practice as a public interest litigator.
-From 2005-2008, she was an associate at the union-side labor law firm Bredhoff & Kaiser, PLLC in Washington, D.C., where she advocated on behalf of some of America's largest labor unions.
-Before that, she practiced as a guardian ad litem at the Children's Law Center in Washington D.C., representing children in abuse and neglect proceedings, and held the Abraham Fuchsberg Fellowship at Public Citizen Litigation Group, focusing on consumer safety issues, class action fairness, and internet privacy.
+From 2005-2008, she was an associate at the union-side labor law firm Bredhoff & Kaiser, PLLC in Washington, D.C.
+Before that, she practiced as a guardian ad litem at the Children's Law Center in Washington D.C., and held the Abraham Fuchsberg Fellowship at Public Citizen Litigation Group, where she focused on consumer safety issues, class action fairness, and Internet privacy.

 - B.A., with great distinction, McGill University, 2000